 Babies & Toddlers

-Perth and most major towns have public rooms where parents can nurse their baby or change nappies; check with the local visitor centre.
-While many Australians are relaxed about public breastfeeding or nappy changing: a parent using the open boot of a car as a nappy-changing platform is a common sight!
+Perth and most major towns have public rooms where parents can change nappies; check with the local visitor centre.
+Most Western Australians are relaxed about public breastfeeding or nappy changing: a parent using the open boot of a car as a nappy-changing platform is a common sight!

 Medical services and facilities are of a high standard, and baby food, formula and disposable nappies are widely available.
-Major car-hire companies will supply and fit booster seats for a fee.
+Major car-hire companies will supply booster seats for a fee.

 The biggest challenge is a sudden attack of the 'are-we-there-yets?'.
-Adults – let alone kids – find the long drives tedious.
-Bring along books, computer games, iPads and child-friendly CDs.
+Adults – let alone kids – can find long WA drives tedious.
+Books, computer games, iPads, CDs...all of the above can help.
 Consider hiring a car with a back-seat screen for playing DVDs.
 Snacks are also essential for journeys where shops might be 200km or further apart.

-Have a word to the kids about insects, snakes and spiders, stressing the need to keep their distance.
-This is particularly important for kids who like to prod things with sticks.
-While bushwalking, make sure they wear socks with shoes or boots.
+Have a word to the kids about insects, snakes and spiders, stressing the need to keep their distance (kids do tend to prod things with sticks).
+While bushwalking, make sure they wear socks with decent shoes or boots.

 Surfing & Swimming

 - Scarborough Beach Surf School Lessons in Perth for kids aged 11 and over.